sourcegraph/handbook/content/engineering/search/iteration_log.md

     - API: statistics for designs.
     - Backend: true streaming for text search with stats.
 - **Work log:**
+    - 2020-10-22: API for statistics is designed and discussed.
+Renamed to progress to encompess what it actually does. [#14977](https://github.com/sourcegraph/sourcegraph/issues/14977)
+    - 2020-10-26: Some refactorings of graphqlbackend to make streaming possible.
+Namely cleaning up the interfaces between different search backends and the result aggregator.
+    - 2020-10-29: Important customer work took some backend time this week.
+See [#15148](https://github.com/sourcegraph/sourcegraph/pull/15148).
     - 2020-10-30: Basic integration tests have been added for streaming search, including mocking the server sent events. [#15122](https://github.com/sourcegraph/sourcegraph/pull/15122)

 ### Search Tour